Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: VHEMPC WITHOUT TERMINAL STATE CONSTRAINTS

-are artificially constructed.
-Once the optimization problem (6) is solved at time $k$, the corresponding value of $V_{a}^{e}({{x}_{k}},{{N}_{k}})$ can be evaluated according to formula (15).
+Once the optimization problem (6) is solved at time $k$, the corresponding value of $V_{a}^{e}({{x}_{k}},{{N}_{k}})$ can be evaluated according to (15).
 Then, the first construction method relies on the value function of the stabilizing FHOCP:

 where the stable value function $V_{a}^{*}({{x}_{k+1}},{{N}_{k+1}})$ is defined as

 The following Iterative Process 1 is used to calculate ${{\tilde{N}}_{k+1}}$.